Communication-Induced Bifurcation and Collective Dynamics in Power Packet Networks: A Thermodynamic Approach to Information-Constrained Energy Grids: Mathematical Formulation of Power Packet Networks as Information Ratchets

 \subsection{Exponential Communication and Information Processing Cost Model}

 In real routers, the acquisition and erasure of information are accompanied by unavoidable energy dissipation.
-Reflecting the physical complexity and high-speed switching losses reported in, we model the dissipation cost $\Phi(u, D)$ for maintaining control effort $u \in [0, 1]$ as:
+Reflecting the physical complexity and high-speed switching losses observed in physical routers equipped with SiC MOSFETs and FPGA control units [5, 8], we model the dissipation cost $\Phi(u,D)$ for maintaining control effort $u\in[0,1]$ as:

-In this equation, the coefficient $\beta$ represents the computational complexity required to maintain the system's demand response, and $\kappa$ represents the dissipation constant per unit noise.
-In particular, the characteristic that the cost increases exponentially relative to the product of $D$ and $u$ becomes a physical factor that limits information in high-noise environments.
+In this equation, the coefficient $\kappa$ represents the computational complexity required to maintain the system's demand response, and $\beta$ represents the dissipation constant per unit noise.

+The choice of the exponential form is physically justified by the nonlinear growth of switching frequency required to suppress high-level fluctuations and the algorithmic complexity of real-time estimation under intense noise.
+If a polynomial or logarithmic function were employed instead, the information gain would unphysically dominate the cost even in an infinitely rough environment, violating the generalized second law of thermodynamics.
+Therefore, the characteristic that the cost increases exponentially relative to the product of $D$ and $u$ becomes a critical physical factor that limits information processing in high-noise environments.